rantao-ds/Capital-Bikeshare-DC-Analysis-2021-2023/README.md

-The map above shows the geographic distribution of the highest demand stations among member users.
-The heatmap indicates that the majority of member trips originated in residential and commercial districts in northern DC, above Massachusetts Ave and the K Street corridor.
+The map above shows the geographic distribution of the highest-demand stations among member users.
+The heatmap indicates that the majority of member trips originated in residential and commercial districts in northern D.C., above Massachusetts Ave and the K Street corridor.
 Specifically, the most intense ridership is concentrated between Connecticut Ave NW and 7th Street NW, shown in yellow on the map.
 Smaller hotspots are also visible around Union Station, Eastern Market, and Navy Yard.
-Overall, member trip start locations are distributed across DC but concentrated in the northern part of the city, reflecting a combination of employment centers and R-coded residential districts.
+Overall, member trip start locations are distributed across D.C. but concentrated in the northern part of the city, reflecting a combination of employment centers and R-coded residential districts.